course-details-portlet

 Learning outcome

-General competence: Write a scientific report.
-Have an awareness about stainability and life cycle analysis associated to development of novel innovative solutions.
+11) have an awareness of sustainability and life cycle analysis associated to development of novel innovative solutions.

 Learning methods and activities

-Lectures, exercises with reports, laboratory exercise with report, theoretical project on selected topic.
-Three of five exercises, the project, and the lab report must be approved to be admitted to the exam.
+Lectures, exercises with delivery, laboratory exercise with report, project on a selected topic.
+Delivery of four of five exercises, the project, and the lab report must be approved to be admitted to the exam.

 Further on evaluation